mickmister/mattermost-plugin-default-theme/README.md

 This plugin is used to set the default theme for your users when they create their account.

 ### Install
-1. Create a custom theme in your user settings: **Settings** -> **Display** -> **Theme**
+1. Create a custom theme in your user settings: **Settings** -> **Display** -> **Theme**.
+You can find some example custom themes [here](https://avasconcelos114.github.io/mattermost-themes).
-2. Copy the JSON representation for the theme you would like to make the default
+2. Copy the JSON representation for the theme you would like to make the default.
-3. Navigate to the settings page for this plugin in the system console
+3. Navigate to the settings page for this plugin in the system console.
-4. Paste the JSON string into the "Default Theme" config setting
+4. Paste the JSON string into the "Default Theme" config setting.

 When any new account is created, the new user will have their theme set to this value.